Create a Website Account - Manage notification subscriptions, save form progress and more.

 Online: Fines can also be paid online at the South Carolina website.

-To obtain crime statistics for areas within the town limits of Fort Mill, email administrative specialist/data manager, Cindy Smith.
+If you need assistance or to request further statistical information regarding areas within the town limits of Fort Mill, email administrative specialist/data manager, Cindy Smith.

 Collision reports can be obtained for a small processing fee and are generally available within five to 10 business days of the accident.
 These reports can be obtained at the South Carolina Department of Motor Vehicle (SCDMV).
 For collisions not investigated by law enforcement, please print the FR-309 Traffic Collision Report Form and return to the S.C.
 DMV.